squiddz/moviesquiddz/moviesquiddz/README.txt

 ====================

 +	The feature_local_folder_link code generates links to the correct location on the computer, but they are unclickable in WinXP Firefox [3.5]
 	A fix is to save the page as HTML then open it locally.
 I think it's a security precaution.
 Another fix is to copy the URL of the generated link and paste into a new tab/window.

++	release2movie function

 =============
 # CHANGELOG
 =============

 +	Added / Changed / BugFix / Removed

++	[v0.5] (## #### ####)
+	Changed	: Show Tag Meanings sorts alphabetically.
+	Changed	: Vast improvements to release2movie.php (formerly stripCrap.php)... now using regex.
+	Changed	: IMDbPHP now uses cache... created folder /imdbphp/cache.
+Stored for 1 week (604800s) Changed	: IMDbPHP max results reduced to 10.
+	Changed	: Now OtherTags.txt should not include year list, nor S01, S02 etc..
+			  [These are now handled by regex.]
+	BugFix	: Some png files were not displaying in IE properly.
+Possibly due to corruption.
+	Added	: Blueprint for preferences.php - a UI for config.php.
+	Changed	: Used \t and \n to tidy generated html.
+			  [Note: must be written {echo "\n"}, not {echo '\n'}.]
+	Changed	: Moved CSS to external file.
+	Added	: OtherTags list is sorted in descending order, to fix problems like "HDDVDRip" coming after "HDDVD", and hence leaving "Rip".

 +	[v0.4] (06 August 2009)
 	BugFix	: IMDb Links not working.